giry-dev/mangrove-docs/docs/developers/SDK/getting-started/basic-offer.md

 # Post a simple offer

-Posting a simple offer is also referred to as an %%on-the-fly offer|on-the-fly-offer%%.
+Posting a simple offer is also referred to as an [on-the-fly offer](/docs/developers/terms/on-the-fly-offer.md).

 ## Prerequisites